Who are we?

 How big is the garden?

-The total gardening area is one fifth of an acre.
+The total gardening area is one fourth of an acre.

 Who receives the food?